exonum/exonum-doc/src/advanced/consensus/requests.md

 - It is possible to access the author by using the IP address + port mentioned in the message.

+  > It's just _address_.
+  > `Connect` messages now support host names as well as IP addresses.

 ## Request Messages

+> These message are now using Protobuf serialization.
+> We may like to publish commented *.proto files instead of this prose.

 ### Field Types